 Can you tell me about the types of Masses offered at Christendom?
 Do you have different types of Masses for people to go to, like traditional Masses or Masses with praise and worship or with guitars?

-We do offer different types of Masses at Christendom, but I believe most people would generally categorize them as being celebrated in a traditional manner.
-We have 15 Masses offered in our chapel each week (when school is in session) – two or three a day, except for Sunday when there is only one.
-The majority of the Masses are the Novus Ordo (regular English) Mass, although we do have the Novus Ordo in Latin, as well as the Extraordinary Form of the Roman Rite (the old Tridentine Mass) throughout the week as well.
+We do offer many Masses at Christendom, and I believe most people would generally categorize them as being celebrated in a traditional manner.
+We have 14 Masses offered in our chapel each week (when school is in session) – two a day, including Sunday.
 The complete schedule can be found here.

 No matter which Mass you attend in our Chapel of Christ the King, you will definitely experience a very traditional setting: lots of beautiful stained glass windows, marble altar, lots of dark wood, tabernacle in the middle of the high altar, statues, etc. The types of music that you might hear would be considered traditional as well.
 Songs like, “Jesus My Lord, My God, My All,” “Soul of My Savior,” “Faith of Our Fathers,” “Salve Regina,” etc. are frequently sung, and a couple of times a week, the schola chants various parts of the Mass.
 Normally, the only instrument that is played is the pipe organ, although we have had a number of Masses recently where violins and cellos have been involved.

 On Sunday, we have a very beautiful 10am Mass which is accompanied by our accomplished choir and the Schola Gregoriana.
 There is a lot of incense and solemnity during this Mass and it is the high point of our week here.
 The 8:30am Sunday Mass resembles the 11:30am Mass during the week.